If you like the articles on this site, then there’s a strong possibility you’ll enjoy reading my books.

 Featuring original and witty illustrations by Leon Edler and designed by NB Studio, this book is for anybody with an interest in how to elevate brands from merely average to sublime.

-A limited edition hardback is available to buy at the Hurtwood Shop.
+A limited edition hardback is available to buy on Amazon.

-For people who prefer their literature in digital form, the book is also available to read online for free at this link.
+For people who prefer their literature in digital form, the book is also available to read online.

 If you have an iPad or Apple device, you may prefer to download the fixed layout ebook file here.